aseo67/Top_Songs_Analysis/README.md

     ![Screenshot](https://github.com/aseo67/Top_Songs_Analysis/blob/main/Screenshots/4_Model_FeaturesRemovedTest_EvalModel.png)
 3. **Training & Testing Sets**
   - The dataset was split into training and test sets using the _train_test_split_ function from the scikit-learn library and its default split of ~75% training.
   - There is some class imbalance, with more songs that did _not_ achieve a rank with the top twenty.
-Thus, SMOTEENN combination sampling was utilized to resample the data and provide a better input to train the model.
+Thus, the SMOTEENN technique was utilized to resample the data and provide a better input to train the model.
   - Finally, with the resampled data, the data was then scaled, given the values of some of the features were on very different scales.
     ![Screenshot](https://github.com/aseo67/Top_Songs_Analysis/blob/main/Screenshots/4_Model_SplitResampleScale.png)
 4. **Model Choice**